bcgov/House-Policy-STRDSS/database/README.md

 ## Data Seeding
 There is always a base set of fixed data that are not managed by the application, and must be populated by script.
 Some of these are merely temporary situations that will be resolved as stories evolve to replace them.

+Some data is periodically refreshed from external sources, as described in https://hous-hpb.atlassian.net/wiki/spaces/DSS/pages/171638798/STR+DSS+Jurisdiction+Geometry+Refresh .

 ## Database Change Summaries
 Each sprint delivers a planned set of incremental changes to the database.
 The following summarizes the most recent sets of changes.
+Older design change summaries are documented in https://hous-hpb.atlassian.net/wiki/spaces/DSS/pages/22708294/STR+DSS+Data+model .

 ### Sprint 17:
 - Create and populate lookup table `dss_economic_region`: